salwamohammed23/My_projects/README.md

 # Diabetes Prediction Model

 This project involves building a deep learning model to predict diabetes using a dataset containing various health metrics.
 The model is designed to help in early diagnosis and treatment planning for diabetes.

+# Earthquake Data Analysis

+This project involves analyzing earthquake data to predict earthquake magnitudes using Support Vector Regression (SVR).
+The dataset contains historical earthquake records with features such as latitude, longitude, depth, and datetime.